tmbuza/iMAP/README.md

  It is likely that some systems, including Ubuntu, Linux, ... may require users to have administative right, in such cases:

 * Put `sudo` in front of the command, and enter your password when prompted.
-* Note that that system is often configured to not ask again for a few minutes allowing you to run several commands in succession.
+* Note that the system is often configured to not ask again for a few minutes allowing you to run several commands in succession.

 <br>